umbraco/UmbracoDocs/14/umbraco-cms/tutorials/members-registration-and-login.md

 ![Create a new partial view from the Login snippet](images/v14-create-partial-view-from-login-snippet.png)

-Lastly, name the partial view "Login" and save it:
+6. Name the partial view "Login" and save it:

 ![Edit and save the "Login" partial view](images/v14-create-login-partial-view.png)